 Mobile Kitchen & Pop-Up Pantry

 When the COVID-19 pandemic is behind us, we’d love to collaborate with your organization to bring cooking/nutrition classes and food distribution support directly to your community!
-Click here to speak with our Community Food Education Program Manager, Cynthia Wilson, about Manna’s Mobile Kitchen and Pop-Up Pantry.
+Email our Community Food Education Program Manager, Cynthia Wilson, about Manna’s Mobile Kitchen and Pop-Up Pantry at firstname.lastname@example.org.

 Manny the Mobile Kitchen and Pop-Up Pantry serves two separate functions, as a classroom to teach general nutrition principles through cooking, and as a food distribution vehicle.